Uncertainty Quantification for Bayesian CART: Non-dyadic Bayesian CART

-\end{theorem} {In the context of piecewise constant priors, Theorem \ref{thm-three} allows further flexibility in the choice of the prior as compared to Theorem \ref{thm-one} in that the location of the breakpoints, on the top of their structure given by the tree prior, can vary in their location according to a specific own prior. \begin{remark} The log-factor in Theorem \ref{thm-three} depends on the amount of unbalancedness.
-A more general statement with a log factor $(\log{n})^{1+\frac{\delta}{2}}$ for some $\delta>0$ can be obtained under Conditions $(B1)$ and $(B2)$ in Lemma \ref{lemma:complex} and under the assumption $\|\psi_{lk}^B\|\lesssim 2^{l}$.
-According to Lemma \ref{lemma:complex}, weakly balanced systems verify $(B1)$ and $(B2)$ with $\delta=3$.
+{In the context of piecewise constant priors, Theorem \ref{thm-three} allows further flexibility in the choice of the prior as compared to Theorem \ref{thm-one} in that the location of the breakpoints, on the top of their structure given by the tree prior, can vary in their location according to its own specific prior.
 Whether one can further weaken the balancing condition to still get optimal multiscale results is an interesting open question that goes beyond the scope of this paper.
 In addition, the log-factor in \eqref{eq:rate} could be further optimized, similarly as in Theorem \ref{thm-one}.